switchmode/switchmode/README.md

 Plain-language, two-way confidentiality terms cover all projects and work.
 There's an explicit exception for approved open releases, as well as a special exception for disclosing technical details when working with developers of open-source software used for a project.

 Both the open release process and community-work exception involve a "technical representative" who speaks for the client on engineering matters with low legal and business risk.

+### Structure

+Switchmode is structured as a master agreement setting out terms that apply to work agreed in "Project Summaries" signed by developer and client.
+There are all kinds of names for this kind of arrangement: statements of work, work orders, and so on.

+Each Project Summary describes the work to be done on a project, what the client will pay for it, and whether it is an "open project" or a "closed project".
+Different intellectual property and confidentiality terms apply to work on the project, depending on whether it's closed or open.

 ## Building